Homesteading by African Americans: Dearfield

-During a period of severe racial prejudice, Black families seeking opportunity and autonomy found sanctuary in the Colorado community of Deerfield.
-Deerfield prospered for a while, having a church, school, and other businesses, although encountered many obstacles, such as severe weather and financial troubles.
+During a period of severe racial prejudice, Black families seeking opportunity and autonomy found sanctuary in the Colorado community of Dearfield.
+Dearfield prospered for a while, having a church, school, and other businesses, although encountered many obstacles, such as severe weather and financial troubles.
 Eventually, the town began to collapse, mostly as a result of economic causes like the industrialization of agriculture and the Great Depression.

-Elaine Tassy's essay "Deerfield – a Refuge for Black Homesteaders in the 1900s – could become part of the National Park Service" explores plans to preserve the history of Deerfield, including suggestions to include it in the national park system.
+Elaine Tassy's essay "Dearfield – a Refuge for Black Homesteaders in the 1900s – could become part of the National Park Service" explores plans to preserve the history of Deerfield, including suggestions to include it in the national park system.
 By granting this status, the town's historical value would be protected and safeguarded for upcoming generations.
-Author Tassy uses conversations with the town's founding relatives and local historians to give readers a glimpse into Deerfield's colorful past and its lasting significance as a representation of African American resilience and community building in the face of hardship.
+Author Tassy uses conversations with the town's founding relatives and local historians to give readers a glimpse into Dearfield's colorful past and its lasting significance as a representation of African American resilience and community building in the face of hardship.